 Attendee Criteria

-The CROI is a prominent research meeting focused on presenting the latest advancements in the field of HIV/AIDS, related viruses, and related opportunistic infections.
+The CROI is the preeminent research meeting focused on presenting the latest advancements in the field of HIV/AIDS, related viruses, and related opportunistic infections.
 Its primary goal is to foster scientific discussion and inspire further exploration of the issues affecting these areas of research.
 The meeting provides a platform for researchers to share new findings, discuss innovative methodologies, and address gaps in current knowledge.

 Part of the participant’s role is to “contribute to the conversation”, offering insights on current research and helping to shape the future direction of the field.
 CROI encourages a collaborative atmosphere where ideas can be exchanged, debated, and refined.
 It also serves as an important event for networking, providing opportunities for researchers to connect, form partnerships, and explore potential avenues for future research endeavors.